BaptisteDurand/QlikSense-ScrambleData-Button/README.md

 Specify which fields you want to scramble by selecting them in $Field technical field (it contains all fields of the app).
 It is possible to modify the selection option through the properties panel (Selected, Excluded, Possible values, etc).

-## Warning :
+## Information :
-Processing time depend of the number of unique values.
+Processing time depends on the number of unique values.

 For more information about Scrambling method : https://help.qlik.com/en-US/sense-developer/June2018/apis/EngineAPI/services-Doc-Scramble.html